icyrainz/HearthstoneTextGame/README.md

 Re-implementing Hearthstone that is playable in web interface.
 It's like a strip-down version with no visual effects and eye candy but still can be enjoyed by hardcore fans.
-Also, there is a plan to expose API in order to implement custom cards.

 ## Languages and Tools ##
  - [F#](http://fsharp.org/): core game engine